 Setting Up Your Falcon Player

-The next step for the setup and according to the original forum topic is plugging in your SD Card into the Pi/BBB, connecting to a network cable, and powering it on.
+The next step for the setup is plugging in your SD Card into the Pi/BBB, connecting to a network cable, and powering it on.
 When the unit powers on it should have the lights come up on the unit itself.

 After 30 seconds of the unit being powered on go to your web browser and type in: http://fpp.local and this should pull up the FPP Falcon Player as seen below.